 - Maintain a healthy blood pressure and blood cholesterol.

-Bypass heart surgery is often recommended from conventional medicine but at times, it can be ineffective, and costly, not to mention risky.
-During bypass surgery, about 5 percent of patients have cardiac arrests or strokes and about 1-2 percent actually die.
+Conventional medicine traditionally recommends bypass heart surgery or stents.
+Bypass surgery can be ineffective and costly, not to mention risky and requires a long recovery period.
+And during bypass surgery, about 5 percent of patients have cardiac arrests or strokes and about 1-2 percent actually die.

 - Eliminating hidden sources of inflammation in the body